1926 Padang Panjang earthquakes: Impacts

-The earthquake occurred during the Padang Panjang week, which is a market day that is held twice a week; Monday and Friday.
+The earthquake occurred during the Padang Panjang week, a market day that is held twice a week; Monday and Friday.
 As the local Minangkabau people in the area were doing there day-to-day activities as well as participating in the market day they would be interrupted and maybe the reason as to the many casualties from the event.
 Most of the buildings that would later be destroyed from the earthquake were built with mostly rocks and stones.
 One of the most popular icons in Bukittinggi, the Jam Gadang clock tower had tilted by 30 degrees while it was still under construction.
 Eyewitnesses say that the tower shook violently as the earthquake was ongoing.
 A report says that a total of 2,383 houses had collapsed from the first earthquake, and a further 472 houses also collapsed as a result of the aftershocks that followed after the mainshock.
 A total of 354 people died on that day as well as an additional 57 people who died from the continuing aftershocks.

 The earthquakes destroyed the Diniyah Putri building, an Islamic school for girls which had been founded by Rahmah el Yunusiyah in 1923.
 The classes met in makeshift buildings for several years and Muhammadiyah approached her with an offer to take over the operation of the school and help to reestablish it; she decided not to accept the offer.
 She toured widely in the Indies to raise money and a new permanent building was built and opened in 1928.

 Religious implications

 The locals mostly remember the earthquake as a sign of doomsday and as a punishment from God to the sinners.
-Many people who believed at the end of the world regularly prayed and continued to ask for forgiveness.
-The earthquake resulted in an increasing number of people who worship and faith.
+Many Muslims regularly prayed and continued to ask for forgiveness.
+The earthquake resulted in an increasing number of people who began to worship Islam.
 However, the supposed belief eventually wore off as the years went by and the expected doomsday never occurred.